sangsongthong-hexterika/AD-VirtualHomeLab1/README.md

 As the Cyber Mentor said in the video, his teaching was focusing on the core fundamental techniques; the AV evasion techniques are the ongoing changes topic that keep changing so in his lab he disabled Windows Defender.

 I have decided to follow his teaching and disable it as well.
 I intend to learn AV evasion techniques, but it will not be the core focus of this lab.
+At least not in the early phase.

 It may be the new parts of this lab or it may has its own repo call AD-VirtualHomeLab2, 3, 4, etc. This one is the main fundamental techniques.
 The rest will be built from the fundamental knowledge I gained from this lab.

 By the way, I had created a similiar virtual home lab before when I had just started out and I did not document anything.
 This one is the one I actually am getting more serious with it because I know what I am doing more than the last time.
 This one is different than the last time.

+## The Purpose Of This Lab

+This lab is the documentation of my learning about Active Directory.
+Active Directory is a huge topic so I have divided it into phases:

+Phase 1: The learning is focused on what is the functionality of Active Directory and how it works to pursue the role of System Administration.
+This is the core fundamentality of Active Directory.

+Phase 2: The learning is focused on Active Directory Penetration Testing core fundamental.
+There will be no sophisticated AV evasion at this point.

+Phase 3: After the Active Directory got attacked from a hacker, me, the system administrator, also me, is strengthening my system to prevent recurring attacks.
+This phase will focus on system hardening.

+Phase 4: This one will be something more sophisticated such as AV Evasion.